 Soap making may be an entertaining pastime, but when done right, it can be a profitable business venture, too.
 If you love making soap in your home, it’s possible to transform this hobby into a business.
 But starting a soap making business involves much more than just making soap.
-From marketing skills to creativity, read on to find out what you’ll need to successfully start a business of your own.
+From marketing skills to creativity, read on to find out what you’ll need to start a business of your own successfully.

-Many soap makers work out of their homes, which can save the businesses money over renting space.
+Many soap makers work out of their homes, which can save businesses money over renting space.
 Soap makers often handle their own marketing, packaging, and shipping, too, so talents and knowledge across multiple skill sets are important in this industry.
 Larger businesses may expand into more formal business spaces, but many businesses stay small but profitable.

 According to IBIS World, the soap and cleaning compound manufacturing industry has dealt with competition from foreign manufacturers.
 These manufacturers have lower wages and operating expenses, and as a result, they’re able to produce competitively-priced products, driving down market prices.
 United States industry revenue decreased from 2015 through 2019, and in 2019, the industry was a $41.6 billion industry.
 IBIS World predicts that the industry’s revenue will increase moving forward, though.